 The UOA provides for a second redetermination of working interests which is to occur once 40% of the Unit Recoverable Volumes have been produced.
+To December 31, 2024 a total of 26% of the Unit Recoverable Volumes have been produced.
+However, a decision by the Tribunal may alter the determination of Unit Recoverable Volumes and, as such, the percentage of such volumes produced to date.
 Subsequent redeterminations shall occur where there is a variation in the total Unit Recoverable Volumes as determined by the Unit of at least 5%.
 Any future changes to Alvopetro's working interest as a result of such future redeterminations may also have a material impact to Alvopetro.